When I chose to stop drinking, I never knew it would last. What I did know was that I needed a change.

-The first year of not drinking for me was an emotional time with many ups and downs.
-It’s a time when you find out who you really are, why you drank, and how to heal without abusing alcohol.
-Getting sober is a little easier when you know what to expect.
-Here is what you can expect in your first year of sobriety.
+For me, the first year of not drinking was an emotional time with many ups and downs.
+It’s a period when you discover who you really are and see the reasons behind why you drank while also learning how to heal without abusing alcohol.
+Getting sober is a little easier when you know what to expect, so here are a few things you should be prepared for in your first year of sobriety.

 First 30 days of sobriety

 The first 30 days of sobriety might be the hardest.
-Depending on how you decide to stop using alcohol, you may be going through alcohol detox, alcohol addiction treatment, or attending many AA and NA meetings.
-Whatever recovery path you choose, the first 30 days will be a roller coaster.
-That means that your body will first be getting rid of all of the harmful substances.
-You may feel tired, sick, bloated, and anxious.
-During my first 30 days of sobriety, I felt bloated and exhausted, and it was weeks before I began to feel rested and normal again.
+Depending on how you decide to stop using alcohol, you may be going through detox, attending addiction treatment or participating in AA or NA meetings.
+Regardless of which recovery path you choose, the first 30 days will be a rollercoaster.
+Your body will first be getting rid of all of the substances inside, and you may feel tired, sick and anxious.
+In my first 30 days of sobriety, I felt bloated and exhausted, and it was weeks before I began to feel well-rested and normal again.

 Three months of sobriety

 When you reach 90 days of sobriety, you’ll likely feel a bit more relaxed.
 However, you may begin feeling sad and confused about your relationship with drugs and alcohol.
 Feelings of shame, guilt and depression are all normal, and these feelings can be worked through.
 You may also begin grieving the relationship you had with your substances of choice.

 Throughout your first three months of sobriety, you’ll begin to learn new, healthier coping mechanisms.
 Sobriety will start to become a routine part of your daily life, and things like therapy and meetings can be incorporated nicely into your schedule.

 Getting through each day will slowly become easier and more normal to you, and you’ll begin to find new hobbies that don’t include drugs or alcohol.